jskuk/jskuk.github.io/_pages/teaching.md

 ### Racial, Ethnic, and Class Inequality and Political Behavior (Spring 2022)

+This graduate seminar surveys research problems in the study of inequality and American politi- cal behavior through the lenses of race, ethnicity, and class.
+In this course, students will critically evaluate a combination of seminal research in the field and cutting-edge work conducted recently that responds to empirical and theoretical gaps left behind by the classics.
+Students will use the literature, as well as their own novel research ideas, to answer questions that fundamentally shape how we think about American inequality.
+These questions include, but are not limited to: How do social identities including race, ethnicity, and class structure our political preferences?
+What role do self-interest and group interest play in voting?
+Why hasn’t American democracy slowed rising inequality?
+How does racial and economic inequality affect political participation, preferences, attitudes, and vote choice?
+The seminar is intended for political science Ph.D. students and advanced undergraudate students but may be relevant for students in other disciplines as well.

 [Syllabus](http://jskuk.github.io/files/syllabus-psc-5400-spring-2022.pdf)

 ### Capstone in Political Science (Fall 2020, Spring 2022)